My 2C-3A Curly Girl Tips and Tricks

 8. Stop Shampooing Every Day

 A big part of the curly hair process is maintaining your hair’s natural balance.
-Cleansing your hair every day with shampoo will strip it of its moisture and natural oils.
+Cleansing your hair too often with shampoo will strip it of its moisture and natural oils.
+But adjusting your shampoo schedule will take time.
+It’s a process!

 How to Adjust Your Shampoo Schedule

 If you’re used to shampooing every 1-2 days, switch to a gentle cleanser like the ones I recommend for 2C-3A curls.
-Then gradually start spacing out your shampoo days.
+Then, gradually start spacing out your shampoo days.

 Shampoo every 3 days for a month, then every 4 days for a month, then every 5 days, and so on.
 Use a co-wash or just conditioner for the days in between shampoos.
+Listen to the “feel” of your hair when adjusting your shampoo schedule.
+If you suddenly go from shampooing every other day to once a week, your scalp and hair might freak out.

 9. Rinse Products Completely out of Your Hair

+Some people deliberately leave conditioner in their hair as a “leave-in.”
+I do not recommend this.
 For one, you never know how much product you’re actually washing out or leaving in your hair, so you get inconsistent results.
 You want better control than that when styling.
+Second, I prefer a leave-in conditioner that’s meant for that purpose.
+Most regular conditioners are made to be rinsed out completely.

-Check Your Shower’s Water Pressure
+Check Your Water Hardness and Pressure

-Water temperature doesn’t matter as much as water pressure.
+When it comes to curly hair, water temperature doesn’t matter as much as water pressure.
 You can wash your hair with hot or cold water.
 But if your water pressure’s too high, it will strip your scalp of its natural oils.
+To adjust your water pressure, you can easily install a shower pressure regulator.

 10. Protect Your Curls Overnight

-This can be done with a satin scrunchie but I personally love these curly hair ties.
+If you want better second-day hair, and if your hair is long enough to gather into a ponytail, I highly recommend pineappling your hair overnight.
+This can be done with a satin scrunchie, but I personally love these curly hair ties.
 You can also wrap your hair in a satin scarf or bonnet for even better protection.

 Second-day hair is important to me because I usually shower in the evenings and don’t wash my hair in the mornings.
 If I don’t pineapple my hair overnight, I end up crushing most of my curls by the next day.
 The pineapple helps keep curls out of the way and un-crushed!